 Although mobile phone prices have fallen significantly over the years, affordability of data and connectivity remains a significant obstacle to effective phone and internet use.
 In India, for the bottom 40% of the population, mobile devices and tariffs constitute 15% of monthly income40.
-The cost of smartphones is 4%, 5%, 5.7%, and 6% of the average monthly income in Botswana, Jamaica, Mexico, and Costa Rica respectively.
-'Social media taxes' of 30% in Uganda forced many people offline41 while in Brazil and Argentina consumer taxes can account for more than 30% of the total cost of mobile ownership40.
+The cost of smartphones is between 4-6% of the average monthly income in Botswana, Jamaica, Mexico, and Costa Rica.
+Before being replaced with a new data tax, 'social media taxes' of 30% in Uganda forced many people offline41 while in Brazil and Argentina, consumer taxes can account for more than 30% of the total cost of mobile ownership40.